NBISweden/Rcourse/vt17/exercise/Dataframes.md

 8. Now you have two data frames that both contains information on a set of cars.
 A collaborator asks you to create a new data frame with all this information combined.
-Create this merged data frame and make sure that it corresponds that is combined in the correct way.
+Create this merged data frame and make sure that it is combined in the correct way.
     <details>
     <summary>:key: Click to see how</summary>
     <pre>

         mt.merged <- merge(mtcars, mtcars2, by.x = "row.names", by.y = "car.names")
         mt.merged

                      Row.names  mpg cyl  disp  hp drat    wt  qsec vs am gear carb 1          AMC Javelin 15.2   8 304.0 150 3.15 3.435 17.30  0  0    3    2
         2   Cadillac Fleetwood 10.4   8 472.0 205 2.93 5.250 17.98  0  0    3    4